 This is my home

 The man realized that he needed to do something right away, as he could not just leave the poor dog behind.
 So, he called Claudia Ortega, manager of a veterinary hospital, which is partnered with Compassion Without Borders (CWOB), an organization dedicated to rescuing stray dogs and cats.

 Claudia went to the site right away, but when she approached the animal, the dog was not too welcoming.
-Eventually, the dog realized that Claudia was there to help, so it gave in and allowed Claudia to put him in a transportation crate, and it was then taken to Compassion Without Borders headquarters to be examined medically and treated fully and properly.
+Eventually, the dog realized that Claudia was there to help, so it gave in and allowed Claudia to put it in a transportation crate.
+It was then taken to Compassion Without Borders’ headquarters to be examined medically and treated fully and properly.